 There’s no need to break the skin before application, whether you’re being tattooed or getting a piercing.
 Instead, you slather on the numbing gel an hour or more before your tattoo procedure, cover the area with a plastic wrap, and then allow it to penetrate the skin.

-You’ll see a few hopeful claims that this numbing cream lasts for 4 hours, but a more realistic estimate is 2 hours after removal of the wrap.
+You’ll see a few hopeful claims that this numbing cream for tattoo lasts for 4 hours, but a more realistic estimate is 2 hours after removal of the wrap.

 The natural ingredients, including aloe, chamomile, menthol, and green tea, are complemented by 4% lidocaine.
 This represents a soothing, cooling, and numbing combination that is ideal for removing the bulk of pain from getting a tattoo.
 While the percentage of lidocaine could be slightly higher, the effective botanical extracts compensate.

-While no numbing cream can eliminate tattoo pain completely, this HUSH gel certainly reduces it to the bare minimum.
+While not even the best best numbing cream for tattoo can eliminate tattoo pain completely, this HUSH gel certainly reduces it to the bare minimum.

 - No parabens or epinephrine, so it is fully FDA-compliant without you needing a prescription